weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 * You should always use batch import.
 * As mentioned above, max out your CPUs (on the Weaviate cluster).
 Often your import script is the bottleneck.
 * Process error messages.
-* Some clients (especially Python) have some built-in logic to efficiently control batch importing.
+* Some clients (e.g. Python) have some built-in logic to efficiently control batch importing.

 ### Error handling

+We recommend that you implement error handling at an object level such as the [example laid out here](../api/rest/batch.md#error-handling).

-:::info `200` status code != 100% batch success
+:::tip `200` status code != 100% batch success
-A `200` status code for the batch request does not mean that all batch items have been added/created!
+It is important to note that an HTTP `200` status code only indicates that the **request** has been successfully sent to Weaviate.
+In other words, there were no issues with the connection or processing of the batch and no malformed request.

+A request with a `200` response may still include object level errors, which is why error handling is critical.
 :::

-An HTTP `200` status code does not mean that all individual data object imports have been successful.

-Here, the `200` status code simply refers to the success of the **request** itself.
-In other words, the request was successfully sent to Weaviate, and there were no issues with the connection or processing of the batch and no malformed request.

-Accordingly, we recommend that you implement error handling at an object level such as the [example laid out here](../api/rest/batch.md#error-handling)

 ## Recap